SAML-Toolkits/php-saml/README.md

 In some scenarios the IdP uses different certificates for signing/encryption, or is under key rollover phase and more than one certificate is published on IdP metadata.

-In order to handle that the toolkit offers the $settings['idp']['x509certMulti'] parameter.
+In order to handle that the toolkit offers the `$settings['idp']['x509certMulti']` parameter.

-When that parameter is used, 'x509cert' and 'certFingerprint' values will be ignored by the toolkit.
+When that parameter is used, `'x509cert'` and `'certFingerprint'` values will be ignored by the toolkit.

-The 'x509certMulti' is an array with 2 keys:
+The `'x509certMulti'` is an array with 2 keys:
-- 'signing'.
+- `'signing'`.
 An array of certs that will be used to validate IdP signature
-- 'encryption' An array with one unique cert that will be used to encrypt data to be sent to the IdP
+- `'encryption'` An array with one unique cert that will be used to encrypt data to be sent to the IdP

 ### Replay attacks ###

 In order to avoid replay attacks, you can store the ID of the SAML messages already processed, to avoid processing them twice.
 Since the Messages expires and will be invalidated due that fact, you don't need to store those IDs longer than the time frame that you currently accepting.

-Get the ID of the last processed message/assertion with the getLastMessageId/getLastAssertionId method of the Auth object.
+Get the ID of the last processed message/assertion with the `getLastMessageId/getLastAssertionId` methods of the Auth object.

 ### Main classes and methods ###